-Fieldfares and Redwings, two members of the thrush family that breed in Scandinavia, fly to this country for the winter months and can be seen feeding on berries in the hedgerows.
+Fieldfares and Redwings, two members of the thrush family that breed in Scandinavia, fly to this country for the winter months.
+Look for them feeding on berries in the hedgerows.

 Exotic looking wildfowl such as Smew, Goosander and Goldeneye from the same location also come here and are found in varying numbers at the counties’ reservoirs, most notably Rutland Water.

 Ulverscroft and Charnwood Lodge are likely to reveal a Fox in the shadows, a calling Tawny Owl or maybe a fast flying Woodcock.
-Short-eared Owls are regularly seen at Cossington Meadows in years when small mammal populations are high and have been spotted there in recent weeks.
+Short-eared Owls are regularly seen at Cossington Meadows in years when small mammal populations are high.

 Species of the month

 The Redwing is a common winter visitor in Leicestershire and Rutland, arriving from late September through to November and leaving in March and April.